AlphaGit/alphas-manifesto-blog/_posts/2015-08-02-mooc-android-dev-part-1.md

 ![]({{ site.baseurl }}/assets/android.png)

 Yes, I continue to go on courses.
-Now I just finished the <a href="https://www.coursera.org/course/androidpart1">Android Development Part 1</a> (or "Programming Mobile Applications for Android Handheld Systems: Part 1"), dictated by the University of Maryland.
+Now I just finished the [Android Development Part 1](https://www.coursera.org/course/androidpart1) (or "Programming Mobile Applications for Android Handheld Systems: Part 1"), dictated by the University of Maryland.

 As usual, let me give you a quick review of what it was about, what you need to get into it and what you can get out of it.